 Does the Warranty Cover the Defect?

 New car warranties usually provide two primary coverages: basic and powertrain.
 Each has its own date and mileage restrictions, and coverage expires when either one is exceeded.
+If you find yourself in a situation where you need assistance with warranty-related issues or have questions about your rights as a consumer, it’s always a good idea to consult with a trusted car accident lawyer expertise.
 By way of example, here are the coverages offered by three major automotive brands:

 Manufacturer Basic Powertrain

 Mazda 3 years / 36,000 miles 5 years / 60,000 miles

 Cadillac 4 years / 50,000 miles 6 years / 70,000 miles